 Information for international travelers

 We recommend that anyone who travels internationally and needs to log in to Stanford websites use the Duo Mobile Passcode option, Security Key, or a hardware token.
 You can use Duo Mobile Passcode to generate your authentication code without an Internet or cellular connection.
-If you don't have a smartphone or tablet, hardware tokens that generate codes are available.
+If you don't have a smartphone or tablet, obtain a security key or hardware token.